infinity-ali/Machine-Learning-with-Python/README.md

 # Machine-Learning-with-Python

-Python codes for common Machine Learning Algorithms
+For Beginners to use Python codes for common Machine Learning Algorithms